smartinternz02/SBSPS-Challenge-5551-Super-Predictor-of-Indian-Premier-League-IPL-/README.md

 10. Which team won the most matches while batting second.
 11. List of teams which have won matches by most runs cumulatively

-Things that we have added.
+**Things that we have added.<br />**
-Total Runs scored in entire IPL, wickets, Over and total matches played.
+<br />Total Runs scored in entire IPL, wickets, Over and total matches played.<br />
-Players who scored highest runs.
+Players who scored highest runs.<br />
-Total runs scored by each team.
+Total runs scored by each team.<br />
-Top 10 highest wicket keepers in IPL.
+Top 10 highest wicket keepers in IPL.<br />
-Batsman scored maximum runs in IPL
+Batsman scored maximum runs in IPL<br />
-Team that won most number of toss.
+Team that won most number of toss.<br />
-Number of times team winning toss has won the match.
+Number of times team winning toss has won the match.<br />